kunitoki/LuaBridge3/README.md

 functions, and classes back and forth between C++ and [Lua][2] (a powerful, fast, lightweight, embeddable scripting language).
-LuaBridge has been tested and works with Lua revisions starting from 5.1.5, and also compatibility is provided with lua 5.2.4, 5.3.6 and 5.4.3 as well as [LuaJit][3] and [Luau][4].
+LuaBridge has been tested and works with Lua revisions starting from 5.1.5, and also compatibility is provided with lua 5.2.4, 5.3.6 and 5.4.4 as well as [LuaJit][3] and [Luau][4].

 ## Features

 LuaBridge is usable from a compliant C++17 compiler and offers the following features:

-- [MIT Licensed][5]
+* [MIT Licensed][5]
-- Headers-only: No Makefile, no .cpp files, just one `#include` and one header file (optional) !
+* Headers-only: No Makefile, no .cpp files, just one `#include` and one header file (optional) !
-- Simple, light, and nothing else needed.
+* Simple, light, and nothing else needed.
-- No macros, settings, or configuration scripts needed.
+* No macros, settings, or configuration scripts needed.
-- Supports different object lifetime management models.
+* Supports different object lifetime management models.
-- Convenient, type-safe access to the Lua stack.
+* Convenient, type-safe access to the Lua stack.
-- Automatic function parameter type binding.
+* Automatic function parameter type binding.
-- Easy access to Lua objects like tables and functions.
+* Easy access to Lua objects like tables and functions.
-- Interoperable with most common c++ standard library container types.
+* Interoperable with most common c++ standard library container types.
-- Written in a clear and easy to debug style.
+* Written in a clear and easy to debug style.

 ## Improvements Over Vanilla LuaBridge

 LuaBridge3 offers a set of improvements compared to vanilla LuaBridge:

-- Can work with both c++ exceptions and without (Works with `-fno-exceptions` and `/EHsc-`).
+* Can work with both c++ exceptions and without (Works with `-fno-exceptions` and `/EHsc-`).
+* Added `std::shared_ptr` support for types intrusively deriving from `std::enable_shared_from_this`.
-- Supports conversion to and from `std::nullptr_t`, `std::byte`, `std::tuple` and `std::reference_wrapper`.
+* Supports conversion to and from `std::nullptr_t`, `std::byte`, `std::tuple` and `std::reference_wrapper`.
-- Transparent support of all signed and unsigned integer types up to `int64_t`.
+* Transparent support of all signed and unsigned integer types up to `int64_t`.
-- Automatic handling of enum types by communicating with lua through `std::underlying_type_t`.
+* Automatic handling of enum types by communicating with lua through `std::underlying_type_t`.
-- Support for converting to and from C style arrays of any supported type.
+* Support for converting to and from C style arrays of any supported type.
-- Full support for capturing lambdas in all namespace and class methods.
+* Full support for capturing lambdas in all namespace and class methods.
-- Allows creating class instances using non intrusive class factories instead of requiring public constructors.
+* Allows creating class instances using non intrusive class factories instead of requiring public constructors.
-- Lightweight object creation: allow adding lua tables on the stack and register methods and metamethods in them.
+* Lightweight object creation: allow adding lua tables on the stack and register methods and metamethods in them.
-- Consistent numeric handling and conversions (signed, unsigned and floats) across all lua versions.
+* Consistent numeric handling and conversions (signed, unsigned and floats) across all lua versions.
-- Opt-in handling of safe stack space checks (automatically avoids exhausting lua stack space when pushing values!).
+* Opt-in handling of safe stack space checks (automatically avoids exhausting lua stack space when pushing values!).
-- The only binder library that works with both LuaJIT and Luau, wonderful for game development !
+* The only binder library that works with both LuaJIT and Luau, wonderful for game development !

 ## Status